Design Fixes That Quietly Upgrade Your Short-Term Rental

 DIY?
 Sometimes

-7. Layered Lighting With Warm Dimming
+7. Layered Lighting with Warm Dimming

 DIY?
 Sometimes